 Period 8.
-Main contributors are Red and Green: Red works in both S1 and S2, while green remains true to S2.
+In this period, the main contributors are Red and Green: Red works in both S1 and S2, while green remains true to S2.
 As Red finished in the previous period his work in S1 with an Epilogue, his activity now moves down to S2.
-There we find e.g., an Edit (R15) as well as the continuation of the Teamwork between Red and Green (R12) in the Expansion started in P7.
+There we find an Edit (R15) as well as the continuation of the Teamwork between Red and Green (R12) in the Expansion started in P7.
 Yet again, as in the previous period, we find small Bug-fixes applied by Yellow.